 2. Cooperate with all investigations of potential or actual violations.
 All reports will be taken seriously and, if warranted, investigated.
 HNE takes appropriate actions to mitigate any harmful effects and works to identify opportunities for improvement and corrective actions designed to correct any underlying problems.

 3. Report in one of the following ways:

 a.
 Call the HNE Compliance Hotline at (800) 453-3959 (available 24/7, toll-free; reports can be made anonymously)

 b.
 Contact the HNE Compliance Officer, by phone, e-mail, interoffice, or in person

-d.
-Contact the HNE Payment Integrity and Special Investigations Unit Manager, for reports of Fraud, Waste, or Abuse
+c.
+Contact the HNE Compliance for reports of Fraud, Waste or Abuse

 e.
 Contact your supervisor or manager.
 Any supervisor or manager who receives a report of a compliance violation shall report the violation to the Compliance Program.